-Basella alba, commonly known as Malabar Spinach, is a fast-growing, soft-stemmed, twining vine that can grow up to 10 feet (3 m) long as an annual (longer as a perennial), but generally remains smaller in most gardens.
-The dark green, glossy, oval to heart-shaped leaves are thick and semi-succulent with a mucilaginous texture.
-The inconspicuous white or pink elongated, globular, fleshy flowers are produced in short spikes in the leaf axils.
+Basella alba, commonly known as Malabar Spinach, is a fast-growing soft-stemmed twining vine that grows up to 10 feet (3 m) long as an annual and longer as a perennial but generally remains smaller in most gardens.
+The glossy dark green oval to heart-shaped leaves are thick and semi-succulent with a mucilaginous texture.
+The inconspicuous white or pink flowers appear in short spikes in the leaf axils.
 They are followed by ornamental, 4-parted deep-purple to black berries.

-Malabar Spinach can be grown as an annual, leafy vegetable for cultivation of its edible, spinach-like stems and leaves or as an ornamental, foliage vine.
+Malabar Spinach can be grown as an annual leafy vegetable for its edible spinach-like stems and leaves or as an ornamental foliage vine.

-The edible leaves (and shoots) resemble spinach with a mild, slightly peppery flavor with a hint of citrus and are used in the same way.
-The young leaves can be eaten raw mixed in a green salad and steamed or boiled to be used like cooked spinach.
-Because of the mucilaginous nature, it can also be used to thicken soups and stews.
-The leaves can be eaten throughout the season, but once plants start flowering, the leaves become bitter.
+The edible leaves and shoots resemble spinach with a mild, slightly peppery flavor with a hint of citrus.
+They are used in the same way.
+The young leaves can be eaten raw, mixed in a green salad, and steamed or boiled to be used like cooked spinach.
+Because of its mucilaginous nature, Malabar Spinach can also be used to thicken soups and stews.
+The leaves can be eaten throughout the season, but once plants flower, the leaves become bitter.
 The tasteless red-purple juice of the fresh berries can stain and is used as a dye or food colorant in Asia.
-The fruits can be dried whole for planting the following year.
+Fruits can be dried whole for planting the following year.

 Growing Conditions and General Care

-This plant grows best in full sun.
-Malabar Spinach prefers continuously moist soil and a pH level of 6.5 to 6.8.
-It can be grown in pots or in a garden with a trellis or up a wall.
-If the soil becomes dry it will flower and the leaves have a much more bitter flavor.
+Malabar Spinach grows best in full sun and prefers continuously moist soil with a pH of 6.5 to 6.8.
+It can be grown in pots or a garden with a trellis or up a wall.
+If the soil becomes dry, it will flower.

 Seedlings can be transplanted into the garden once the soil has warmed and should be placed a foot (30 cm) apart.
-Plants will really take off in the heat of the summer, above 80 °F (27 °C).
-Malabar Spinach does best with some type of vertical support.
-It can also rambles along the ground.
-This plant is very attractive so it makes a nice addition to your ornamental landscape.
+Plants will take off in summer heat above 80 °F (27 °C).
+Malabar Spinach does best with some vertical support.
+However, it can also ramble along the ground.
+This attractive plant is a lovely addition to your ornamental landscape.

-If you want to spread this plant quickly around your garden or share with friends, Malabar Spinach roots easily.
+If you want to spread this plant quickly around your garden or share it with friends, Malabar Spinach roots easily.
 New plants will sprout up wherever the stems touch moist soil.
-It can be easily propagated from tip cuttings which root readily in water.
+In addition, it can be easily propagated from tip cuttings that root readily in water.

-Once temperatures fall below 60 °F (15 °C) growth will slow down.
-If you don't get a frost, the plant can come back each year.
+Once temperatures fall below 60 °F (15 °C), growth will slow down.
+If you do not get frost, the plant can return yearly.

 - Back to genus Basella